We are all about the craft.

 IT'S YOUR CAREER.
 THE SKY IS THE LIMIT!

-We have exciting opportunities for 6 full-time permanent Avionics AME's (NOC Code 2244) in Kelowna, BC.
-Our Kelowna facility supports B737 NG, MAX, L382, Twin Otter, Buffalo & Boeing 757 aircraft.
+We have an exciting opportunity for 1 full-time permanent Avionics AME (NOC Code 2244) in Richmond, BC.
+Our YVR facility supports Convair 580 & Boeing 757 aircraft.

 Aircraft Maintenance Engineers (Avionics) are responsible for performing line and heavy maintenance including the installation, inspection, testing, adjusting, and repair of avionics equipment and associated wiring on aircraft in a safe and efficient manner.